holidayextras/holidayextras.github.com/_posts/2016-07-29-drawing-squares-of-colour-with-code.md

 The code isn't pretty, it's certainly not the most efficient way of doing it either.
 I had fun though and felt strangely proud of my colourful squares.
 It felt like the first time i'd successfully printed out `$_GET` in PHP, exciting, I was discovering a whole new realm of development.

-The point i'm trying to make is that you should play around with a technology you havn't used before, you might end up with your own colourful squares.
+The point I'm trying to make is that you should play around with a technology you haven't used before, you might end up with your own colourful squares.